The story behind my upcoming book: Learn TypeScript by Building Web Applications — part 1

 When I dived into Angular 2 alphas and Typescript in 2015, I needed a good refresh about Web development and I remember that it literally took me months to wrap my head around the big mess that the Web ecosystem had become.

-Bower was still around, gulp was all the rage, etc etc. I wrote two pieces about my journey.
+Bower was still around, gulp was all the rage, etc etc. I wrote a few pieces about my journey.
 I even created a generic build system and Yeoman project generator hoping to free up some developers of all this complexity (hint: it failed indeed!).

 What I wanted to create is a book that would follow a different route and leverage more and more TypeScript features along the way.
 Chapter after chapter I wanted to guide the reader deeper and deeper into the tortuous and ever more complex front-end development ecosystem without making them too afraid.

 To me, “building modern Web applications” means leveraging modern tools, libraries and frameworks to create great user experiences.
 If that can be done while keeping a high quality, clean and maintainable code base, then all the better, right?